vznh/documix/README.md

 ### Ollama Setup (for local embeddings)

+> **Important Note**: Ollama embeddings only work when running Documix locally on your machine.
+The hosted version at documix.vercel.app cannot connect to your local Ollama instance due to browser security restrictions.
+If you're using the hosted version, please use OpenAI embeddings instead.

 1. Install [Ollama](https://ollama.ai/) for your platform
 2. Pull the Nomic embedding model:
    ```bash
    ollama pull nomic-embed-text
    ```
 3. Ensure Ollama is running when using Documix
+4. Run Documix locally on your machine (not through the hosted version)

 ## Usage